sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 [launcher configuration][Launcher-Configuration] for more information on how to configure module resolution.

-Module resolution is performed using the Ivy dependency managemnet library.
+Module resolution is performed using the Ivy dependency management library.
 This library supports loading artifacts from Maven repositories as well.

 ### Classloader Caching and Isolation

-The sbt launcher's classloading structure is different than just starting an application in the standard java mechanism.
+The sbt launcher's classloading structure is different than just starting an application in the standard Java mechanism.
 Every application loaded by by the launcher is given its own classloader.
 This classloader is a child of the Scala classloader used by the application.
 The Scala classloader can see all of the `xsbti.*` classes from the launcher itself.

-Here's an example classloader layout from an sbt launched application.
+Here's an example classloader layout from an sbt-launched application.

 ![image](files/classloaders.png)

 In this diagram, three different applications were loaded.
 Two of these use the same version of Scala (2.9.2).
 In this case, sbt can share the same classloader for these applications.
-This has the benefit that any JIT optimisations performed on scala classes can be re-used between applications thanks to the shared classloader.
+This has the benefit that any JIT optimisations performed on Scala classes can be re-used between applications thanks to the shared classloader.

 ### Caching